Reducing Docker Image Sizes by 70%

 CMD ["python", "app.py"]

 Alpine is a minimal Linux distribution.
-Base image is 5MB vs 120MB for Debian.
+The base image is 5MB vs 120MB for Debian.
+Big difference.

 Image size: 280MB (down from 420MB)